-The amount of revenue generated by a land transfer tax in Alberta would depend on the tax rate or rates if more than one rate applies to the value or type of transfer.
+The amount of revenue generated by a land transfer tax in Alberta would depend on the tax rate or rates if more than one rate applies to the value of a transfer.
 It also depends on the value of an average property transfer and the number of land transfers.
 In the absence of any information about the rates that the Government of Alberta might adopt, we have assumed a one percentage point tax rate on the value of land transfers.
 If we assume that this tax would have no effect on the value of a typical transfer or the volume of real estate transactions, then a one per cent land transfer tax in Alberta in 2017 would have yielded $507.7 million.
 To put this figure in perspective, the Government of Alberta’s total tax revenue in 2017-18 was $21.2 billion and Education Property Tax revenue was $2.446 billion.
 In other words, in the absence of any impact on the value or volume of real estate transactions, a one percent land transfer tax would have increased the Government of Alberta’s total tax revenues by 2.4 percent or yielded about 20 percent of the Education Property Tax revenue.
 However, imposing a land transfer tax would most likely have negative impacts on the volume and value of real estate transactions.
 Our survey of the literature on the impact of land transfers in other jurisdictions indicates that there is a very wide range of estimates of the magnitudes of these effects.
-To provide some perspective of how changes in the volume and value of real estate transaction might affect projected revenues, we have used the estimates of the impact of the land transfer tax in Toronto by Dachis et al (2012).
-Scaled to a one percent land transfer tax, their study suggests that the value of a typical transaction would fall by the amount of the tax, i.e. one percent, and the volume of transactions might fall by four percent.
-Using these rough estimates of the impact of the tax, the projected revenue would be 95 percent of the previous figure or $482.3 million.
+To provide some perspective of how changes in the volume and value of real estate transaction might affect projected revenues, we have used the estimates of the impact of the land transfer tax in Toronto by Dachis et al (2012) who found that the introduction of Toronto’s land transfer tax increased the total transfer tax rate on the median property value from two percent to four percent.
+They concluded that property values declined by the amount of the tax and that the volume of transactions declined by 14 percent.
+Scaled to a one percent land transfer tax in Alberta, their study suggests that the value of a typical transaction would fall by the amount of the tax, i.e. one percent, and the volume of transactions might fall by seven percent.
+Using these rough estimates of the impact of the tax, the projected revenue would be 92 percent of the previous figure or $467 million.
 Of course, the Government of Alberta might impose a substantially higher rate, as in Ontario and British Columbia, but the slippage in tax revenues because of declines in the value and volume of land transfers would be more than 5 percent, perhaps as much as 15 percent for a three percent land transfer tax.

 To summarize, a land transfer tax has the potential to raise a significant amount of revenue in Alberta in the $0.5 to $1.5 billion range, but obviously not enough to cover the current fiscal deficit.
 However, the tax would impose an economic cost through the reduction in real estate transactions that would otherwise have taken place.
 It would require a relative high tax payment by middle-income families, especially in the Calgary and Edmonton regions, when they purchase another home and could in some cases add a significant amount to their mortgage debt.